Trico-Everfire/source-sdk-2013-ce/README.md

 - Projected textures can actually have a custom texture (lives up to the name)
 - Visual shader editor (run with `-shaderedit`)
 - Glow effect can be applied to any subclass of CBaseAnimating
+- Implemented a few ambient_generic fixes from the VDC